Toterino/US-image-generation/README.md

       monitor: null
       save_weights_only: true # Only save the weights of checkpoint, this wasn't done for BUSI
 ```
-The following line was commented in order to avoid bugs:
+The following line was commented out order to avoid bugs:
 ```python
 #log_all_val: True
 ```